apache/spark/docs/graphx-programming-guide.md

 ## Join Operators
 <a name="join_operators"></a>

-The ability to move between graph and collection views of data is a key part of GraphX.
-In many cases it is necessary to bring data from external collections into the graph.
+The ability to move between graph and collection views is a key part of GraphX.
+In many cases it is necessary to join data from external collections (RDDs) with graphs.
 For example, we might have extra user properties that we want to merge with an existing graph or we might want to pull vertex properties from one graph into another.
 These tasks can be accomplished using the *join* operators.
 Below we list the key join operators:

 {% highlight scala %}
-def joinVertices[U](table: RDD[(VertexID, U)])(mapFunc: (VertexID, VD, U) => VD)
+def joinVertices[U](table: RDD[(VertexID, U)])(map: (VertexID, VD, U) => VD)
   : Graph[VD, ED]
-def outerJoinVertices[U, VD2](table: RDD[(VertexID, U)])(mapFunc: (VertexID, VD, Option[U]) => VD2)
+def outerJoinVertices[U, VD2](table: RDD[(VertexID, U)])(map: (VertexID, VD, Option[U]) => VD2)
   : Graph[VD2, ED]
 {% endhighlight %}

+The `joinVertices` operators, defined in [`GraphOps.scala`](api/graphx/index.html#org.apache.spark.graphx.GraphOps), joins the vertices with the input RDD and returns a new graph with the vertex properties obtained by applying the user defined `map` function to the result of the joined vertices.
+Vertices without a matching value in the RDD retain their original value.

+> Note that if the RDD contains more than one value for a given vertex only one will be used.
+It
+> is therefore recommended that the input RDD be first made unique using the following which will
+> also *pre-index* the resulting values to substantially accelerate the subsequent join.
+> {% highlight scala %}
+val nonUniqueCosts: RDD[(VertexId, Double)] val uniqueCosts: VertexRDD[Double] =
+  graph.vertices.aggregateUsingIndex(nonUnique, (a,b) => a + b)
+val joinedGraph = graph.joinVertices(uniqueCosts)(
+  (id, oldCost, extraCost) => oldCost + extraCost)
+{% endhighlight %}

+The more general `outerJoinVertices` behaves similarly to `joinVertices` except that the user defined `map` function is applied to all vertices and can change the vertex property type.
+Because not all vertices may have a matching value in the input RDD the `map` function takes an `Option` type.
+For example, we can setup a graph for PageRank by initializing vertex properties with their `outDegree`.

+{% highlight scala %}
+val outDegrees: VertexRDD[Int] = graph.outDegrees
+val degreeGraph = graph.outerJoinVertices(outDegrees) { (id, oldAttr, outDegOpt) =>
+  outDegOpt match {
+    case Some(outDeg) => outDeg
+    case None => 0 // No outDegree means zero outDegree }
+}
+{% endhighlight %}

+> You may have noticed the multiple parameter lists (e.g., `f(a)(b)`) curried function pattern used
+> in the above examples.
+While we could have equally written `f(a)(b)` as `f(a,b)` this would mean
+> that type inference on `b` would not depend on `a`.
+As a consequence, the user would need to
+> provide type annotation for the user defined function:
+> {% highlight scala %}
+val joinedGraph = graph.joinVertices(uniqueCosts,
+  (id: VertexId, oldCost: Double, extraCost: Double) => oldCost + extraCost)
+{% endhighlight %}

 ## Map Reduce Triplets (mapReduceTriplets)
 <a name="mrTriplets"></a>

+# Pregel API
+<a name="pregel"></a>

 # Graph Builders
 <a name="graph_builders"></a>

-{% highlight scala %}
-val userGraph: Graph[(String, String), String]
-{% endhighlight %}
+# Vertex and Edge RDDs
+<a name="vertex_and_edge_rdds"></a>

 # Optimized Representation